Tax Debt Help – What You Need to Know

 Dealing with the Federal Government can be difficult.
 They are large and you are not.
 The best way to get relief is to rely on professional help sooner rather than later.
 It is important to gain a good understanding of what options are available to you.

 Please take advantage of our free initial consultation so that you can make the best decision for you and your future.
-At Derek L. Chase and Associates, we offer a free consultation, which means we will go through all of the options available to you to deal with your tax debt.
+At Chase & Associates, we offer a free consultation, which means we will go through all of the options available to you to deal with your tax debt.